summertriangle-dev/sparklebox/README.md

 $DISABLE_AUTO_UPDATES - Disables the automatic updater even if VC_* are set.

+$TLE_TABLE_PREFIX - Prefix for table names in TranslationSQL.
+Defaults to 'ss'.

 ```

 For the `IMAGE_HOST` environment variable, you should use one of these